snoxford/Everythingmarkets/README.md

 - Visualization of predicted vs. actual stock

 ## List of Python Codes in this project (in reverse cronological order):
+- This code will give sentiment analysis for content related to US from FT.com
 - A new code is added to generate a word cloud of the summary generated from FT.com
 - Simple code to retrieve and summarize a webpage (not a LLM based code)
 - Excel data clean-up and summarization using Pivot Table in the code